 What is Sleep Apnoea?

-Sleep apnoea occurs when the walls of the throat come together during sleep, blocking off the upper airway.
-Breathing stops for a period of time (Each pause in breathing is called an apnoea) until the brain registers the lack of breathing or a drop in oxygen levels and sends a small wake-up call.
+Sleep apnoea occurs when breathing stops for a period of time (each pause in breathing is called an apnoea) until the brain registers the lack of breathing or a drop-in oxygen levels and sends a small wake-up call.
 The sleeper rouses slightly, opens the upper airway, typically snorts and gasps, and then drifts back to sleep almost immediately.
 It’s estimated that about five per cent of Australians suffer from this sleep disorder, with around one in four men over the age of 30 been affected.

 Degrees of severity